mokuq/hubstaff_autostart/README.md

 Precondition for running exe file:
 1) signed in
-2) time in your PC was synchronized
+2) time in your PC is synchronized